SnorklingTurtle/Minecraft-Camera/README.md

 * **Initializing the plugin at server boot is much faster**<br>
 The color palette is now loaded from a config file.
-Previously a zipped file containing textures for all block types was downloaded, unzipped - then 1 pixel from each texture was picked determine the color.
+Previously a zipped file containing textures for all block types was downloaded, unzipped - then 1 pixel from each texture was picked to determine the color.

 * **Taking pictures is much more performant**<br>
 Rendering is now distributed across ticks.
 Previously rendering would make the main thread hang, and the whole server would lag.